Gluing semi-orthogonal decompositions: Applications to logarithmic geometry

 \subsection{Infinite root stacks of normal crossing divisors}

+Before proceeding it is useful to recall our results from \cite{SST2}, and explain in which way our current results improve on them. \begin{enumerate} \item In \cite{SST2} we construct psod-s on $\Perf(\radice[\infty]{(X,D)})$, under the assumption that $D$ is simple normal crossings. \item In \cite{SST2} we also constructed psod-s on $\Perf(\radice[\infty]{(X,D)})$ in the general normal crossing case.
+This however required, first of all, to work over a field of characteristic zero, and secondly involved using a highly non-trivial result on the invariance of $\Perf(\radice[\infty]{(X,D)})$ under log blow-ups which was established in \cite{scherotzke2016logarithmic}.
+In particular the sod obtained in this way depended on a choice of a simple normal crossing model $(\widetilde{X}, \widetilde{D})$ obtained from $(X,D)$ by successive blow-ups along the strata of $D$. \end{enumerate}

+\begin{remark} It is also important to note that the psod-s in the general normal crossing case constructed in \cite{SST2} only exist for the infinite root stack, and not for finite root stacks.
+The argument in \cite{SST2} requires to switch to a simple normal crossing birational model $(\widetilde{X}, \widetilde{D})$ of $(X, D)$.
+The key point is that the categories of perfect complexes of $\radice[\infty]{(\widetilde{X}, \widetilde{D})}$ and $\radice[\infty]{(X,D)}$ are equivalent by the main theorem of \cite{scherotzke2016logarithmic} but this is far from true for finite root stacks.
+Thus the psod-s on finite root stacks constructed in Proposition \ref{prop: sodvnc} are entirely new, even over a field of characteristic 0. \end{remark}

 Let $(X,D)$ be a pair given by an algebraic stack equipped with a normal crossing divisor.
-In this section we will obtain a psod patterned after Corollary \ref{sodncver2} for the infinite root stack $\radice[\infty]{(X,D)}$.
+Our main goal in this section is to use the results of Section \ref{sec:sodros} to construct psod-s (patterned after Corollary \ref{sodncver2}) on $\Perf(\radice[\infty]{(X,D)})$ in the general normal crossing case, which are independent of the ground ring and of the choice of a desingularization $(\widetilde{X}, \widetilde{D})$.
 This is given by Theorem \ref{mainsgncdivinf} below.
 The proof strategy is the same as the one that was used to prove Theorem 3.16 of \cite{SST2}, whose statement exactly parallels Theorem \ref{mainsgncdivinf}: the only difference is that Theorem 3.16 of \cite{SST2} assumes that $D$ is simple normal crossings.
 For this reason we will limit ourselves to state our results, referring the reader to \cite{SST2} for the proof.

 Formulating Theorem \ref{mainsgncdivinf} requires introducing some notations.
 Let $S$ be a stratum in $\cS(D)$.
 We denote

 There is a natural identification $(\mathbb{Q}/\mathbb{Z})_{|S|} = \mathbb{Q}^{|S|} \cap (-1,0]^ {|S|}$.
 We will equip $(\mathbb{Q}/\mathbb{Z})_{|S|}$ with a total order, which we denote $\leq^ !$, that differs from the restriction of the usual ordering on the rational numbers.